hanzlasajid/circula-playwright-typescript/README.md

 -  Verify that when a **valid old password and a valid new password** are submitted:
     - The **success message** is displayed: _"Your password was updated"_.
     - The user is automatically navigated back to the settings screen.
-    - The settings page now reflects the updated password.

 ---